-An alternative approach to overcoming current dataset limitations is the simultaneous prediction of key ICME parameters, such as minimum $B_Z$, maximum $B$, and duration.
+An alternative approach to overcoming current data set limitations is the simultaneous prediction of key ICME parameters, such as minimum $B_Z$, maximum $B$, and duration.
 Predicting these parameters alongside detection would allow the framework to distinguish between high- and low-severity events, enhancing its operational utility for real-time forecasting.

 A key aspect of early ICME detection is its connection to the broader field of Early Time Series Classification (ETSC), which seeks to classify time series data as early as possible while balancing the trade-off between prediction accuracy and timeliness \cite{Dachraoui_2015_earlyclass, Zafar_2021_earlyclass, Bilski_2023_calimera}.
 ETSC solutions often employ adaptive stopping rules to optimize this trade-off in real-time applications.
 While the potential for ETSC in space weather prediction is substantial, most ICME detection methods have yet to fully explore their early detection capabilities or systematically evaluate the impact of different waiting times on performance.
-Additionally, many ETSC approaches assume the availability of near-perfect classifiers when the full dataset is accessible—a condition not yet met in ICME detection \cite{nguyen_automatic_2019, rudisser_automatic_2022, pal_automatic_2024, nguyen_multiclass_2025}.
+Additionally, many ETSC approaches assume the availability of near-perfect classifiers when the full data set is accessible, a condition not yet met in ICME detection \cite{nguyen_automatic_2019, rudisser_automatic_2022, pal_automatic_2024, nguyen_multiclass_2025}.
 Nevertheless, by incorporating ETSC principles, ARCANE could further refine its real-time decision-making strategies, enabling earlier and more reliable warnings.

-A critical next step for ARCANE’s development is the integration of physical models into its detection pipeline.
+A critical next step for ARCANE´s development is the integration of physical models into its detection pipeline.
 By combining machine learning with physics-based models, the framework could provide more comprehensive forecasts, including detailed insights into CME propagation and geoeffectiveness.
-Additionally, incorporating ensemble methods—where multiple models with different architectures contribute to predictions—could improve both the robustness and explainability of ARCANE.
+Additionally, incorporating ensemble methods, where multiple models with different architectures contribute to predictions, could improve both the robustness and interpretability of ARCANE.
 This would enhance detection reliability and provide deeper insights into the key data features influencing ICME identification.